 - 1/2 teaspoon cayenne pepper optional, add more if you like it hot

 - 3 1/2 cups beef stock divided

-- 3 pounds boneless beef chuck trimmed of fat and cut into 3/4-inch chunks, about 2 1/2after trimming
+- 3 pounds boneless beef chuck trimmed of fat and cut into 3/4-inch chunks, about 2 1/2 pounds after trimming

 - 1/2 cup black coffee

-Drain the chiles, split open to remove stems and seeds.
-Place the seeded chiles in a blender with the cumin, black pepper, salt and 1/4 cayenne, oregano and cannabis oil.
+- Drain the chiles, split open to remove stems and seeds.
+Place the seeded chiles in a blender or food processor with the cumin, black pepper, salt, cayenne, oregano and cannabis oil.
 Purée the mixture, adding 2 cups of beef stock, and continue to blend until you have a smooth paste.
 Add to the bowl of a large slow cooker set on high.

-Return the skillet to medium-high and add 2 teaspoons olive oil.
+- Return the skillet to medium-high and add 2 teaspoons olive oil.
 Brown the beef in two batches, turning to brown all sides.
+Drain.
 Add cooked beef to the slow cooker.

-Add the pureed tortilla, remaining beef stock, coffee, brown sugar and cider vinegar to the slow cooker and stir to blend well.
+- Add the pureed tortilla, beans, remaining beef stock, coffee, brown sugar and cider vinegar to the slow cooker and stir to blend well.
 Cover and let cook for 4 to 6 hours or until beef is tender.
-Serve garnished with grated cheese and diced raw onions if desired.

 Cheri, I love your work.
 Would you please do a proper tincture (preferably alcohol rather than glycerine) tutorial?
 I think it’d be popular.

 Thank you.
 That is something I have been intending to do. never enough hours in the day.
 But coming soon!